dannymagnus/CI_MS1_RRWeddings/README.md

 3. As a first time user; I want to see that the businesses values match my own.
 4. As a first time user; I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.
 5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
-6. As a first time user; I want to be able to contact the business if I have any initial queries.
+6. As a first time user; I want to be able to contact the business if I have any initial queries easily.
+7. As a first time user; I want to work with a brand that is trustworthy and credible as the wedding will be one of the most important days of my life.
 #### Return visitors

-7. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase
+8. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase
 #### Site owner

-8. As a site owner; I want potential clients to be able to be able to view imagery to inspire and attract them to book or purchase.
+9. As a site owner; I want potential clients to be able to be able to view imagery to inspire and attract them to book or purchase.
-9. As a site owner; I want to reach B2C customers nationally
+10. As a site owner; I want to reach B2C customers nationally
-10. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
+11. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
-11. As a site owner; I want prospective customers to be able to contact me to book their wedding stationery.
+12. As a site owner; I want prospective customers to be able to contact me to book their wedding stationery.
-12. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.
+13. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.

 ## Scope